We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Finance FAQs

-Your own funds or an extension to a mortgage are best value in funding a garden building.
-Low cost loans are often available but check the terms as something as trivial as a late payment can cost you dearly.
-Speak to an Accountant as part or all the cost may be tax deductible.
+Your own funds or an extension to a mortgage are the best value in funding a garden building.
+Low-cost loans are often available but check the terms as something as trivial as a late payment can cost you dearly.
+Speak to an Accountant as part or all of the cost may be tax deductible.
 And ensure that in doing so you do not leave yourself liable to any CG Tax when you sell your property.
-Also consider any value this may add to your home and the cost of running this as an office instead of your whole house.
+Also, consider any value this may add to your home and the cost of running this as an office instead of your whole house.

 We recently had an enquiry from Grandad looking to build an annexe for his Granddaughter.
-She could stop renting, live rent free and start saving for her first property.
-She lives nearby but with independance and she has a space that he could rent out tax free when she moves on and his home value rises – win, win, win
+She could stop renting, live rent-free and start saving for her first property.
+She lives nearby but with independence and she has a space that he could rent out tax-free when she moves on and his home value rises – win, win, win

 https://www.dailymail.co.uk/property/article-8460995/A-garden-retreat-perfect-granny-flats-teens.html